SamuelWagariAmenu/optimizer-comparison/README.md

 ##  Context

 This project was created as part of a **Big Data Algorithms** course microteaching assignment.
-It is accompanied by a short video presentation and may be evaluated during the final oral exam.
+It is also accompanied by a short video presentation.

 ---